TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9kXuZPwO3T4?si=EVWvNJbYgf0Bgdcz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-for my third milestone, and final milestone, I have smoothed out my code, added three more ultrasonic sensors, and an initiation switch.  the ultrasonic sensors were added to give the car a better understanding of it's environment and more control over navigation.
+For my third milestone, and final milestone, I have smoothed out my code, added three more ultrasonic sensors, and an initiation switch.
+The ultrasonic sensors were added to give the car a better understanding of it's environment and more control over navigation.
 I added the on/off switch to minimize the hassle of powering the robot on/off.
 From a technical standpoint, the ultrasonic sensors work by transmitting infrared waves, and based off the frequency of waves returning to the sensor, the robot is able to determine how far it is from a given object.
 Furthermore, the on/off switch works predominantly through code, where the arduino is told, that when the switch is turned on the car must preform the code, and when the switch is turned off to stop all movement.
 Reflecting on my time at BlueStamp, I faced quite a few challenges, some of them being the imbalanced motors, difficulty interpreting instructions, and unfimiliarity with electronic devices and instruments.
 I overcame all of these challenges through research and diligent work.
 On the flipside, some of my biggest triumphs at BlueStamp were finally getting the car to move in all four directions, independently being able to program my autonomous car, and implementing modifications independently.
 Following the conclusion of BlueStamp, I hope to constinue to learn more about robotics and how to create a further autonomous robots using a variety of techniques.

-(figure 1D)- finished appearence of the self-driving car
+figure(1D)- finished appearence of the self-driving car

 ![IMG_9423 Small](https://github.com/user-attachments/assets/76e11aec-9b73-4334-9e70-88d8b6fd035b)